Controlled Sequential Information Fusion with Social Sensors

 \subsection{Cost of consistency for the fusion center}

 When the incentive policy is the optimal threshold policy~(\ref{eq:OPESM}), the fusion of Bayesian estimates computed from the social sensors' decisions (\ref{eq:SLF}) is not consistent.
 This is because, the optimal incentive policy for the fusion center is such that below a certain threshold it is optimal to not incentivize (see Fig.\ref{subfig1:STMT}).
 From Theorem~\ref{lem:lmts}, when the fusion center stops incentivizing $p = \mu^*(\pi) = 0$, the public belief is in the herding region $\mathcal{P}^p_3$.
 In the herding region, social learning ceases and there is no improvement in uncertainty -- mean square error between the state estimate and the true parameter remains at a fixed non-zero value.
 If, however, the fusion center chooses a sub-optimal policy (\ref{eq:CP}), it will incur additional cost for the incentives; but the fusion of estimates computed from the social sensors' decisions (\ref{eq:SLF}) will be consistent (Corollary~\ref{cor:AL}).
-Theorem~\ref{thm:AHI} below provides uniform bounds on the additional cost incurred by the fusion center for employing a sub-optimal incentive policy to reduce the uncertainty (mean square error) of the state estimate. \\ Consider the objective function for the fusion center:
+Theorem~\ref{thm:AHI} below provides uniform bounds on the additional cost incurred by the fusion center for employing a sub-optimal incentive policy that results in consistent information fusion. \\ Consider the objective function for the fusion center:

 where $W_{\mu_c}(\pi)$ denotes the cost incurred by employing the sub-optimal policy (compare with (\ref{eq:OPESM})) { } \begin{theorem} Let (A1) hold.
 The additional cost (on average) incurred by the fusion center for employing the sub-optimal policy $\mu_c(\pi)$ in (\ref{eq:CP}) instead of the optimal policy $\mu^*(\pi)$ in~(\ref{eq:OPESM}) is bounded as: